Unidata/online-python-training/choosing.md

 Our recommendation is to use Python 3 installed through Miniconda.
 All of the subsequent materials here will assume the use of Python 3; however, the use of features available **only** in Python 3 will be minimal (*if any*).

-# Using Conda
-- creating environments
-- Link to conda test drive